Beidaihe & Happy Island, China

 We stay throughout the trip in comfortable hotels with en suite facilities; we eat really good Chinese food as you have never tasted before; we have first-class ground agents and local guides; and we really enjoy ourselves.
 Join us for this unrivalled birding bonanza.
 Come now, while the woods, estuaries, wetlands, islands and headlands are still pulling in the birds.

 Please note: This is an intensive birding trip with long days in the field, and a lot of travelling.
 It is not recommended for anyone with any mobility problems, or for beginners, we recommend that you are familiar with the commoner eastern vagrants.
 The trip requires a reasonable amount of stamina and offers little to non-birding partners, we will not be visiting any ‘tourist sites’ - its just birds, birds, birds!

-Day 1: Afternoon flight from London Heathrow and Manchester via Helsinki.
+Day 1: Afternoon flight from London Heathrow and Manchester via Germany.